cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 This keeps:

-* UX clean
+* UX predictable
 * Ops fast
 * Metrics stable

-Verbose AI feels smart in demos and breaks systems in reality.
+Verbose AI feels impressive in demos and becomes a liability at scale.

 ---

 ## 6. How I design prompts for human-in-the-loop systems

-If a human touches the output, I design the prompt for **human time, not model intelligence**.
+When a human touches the output, I design context for **human time, not model intelligence**.

 I assume: